codemasterv/fPKG_Maker_GUI/README.md

 # If not insalled already, Be sure to install WSL2 Ubuntu 20.04 via the button in the bottom left corner of the program.
 This program requires that version!

+# Updating the ftpdump script from hippie68

-if you do want to use the new ftpdump script all you have to do is replace the ftpdump file and add two spaces after the
+if you do want to use a new ftpdump script from hippie68, all you have to do is replace the ftpdump file in the same folder as the _fPKG_Maker_GUI.exe.
+Edit it and add two spaces after the

 ip=

 and add the port you want to use.

+port=2121

 the program will make a copy of ftpdump named yourftpdump. it keeps the ftpdump persistent for updates to his script.